jairbj/docker-rails-dev/README.md

 - It was made to be a reusable container, so creating and removing it each time will make you spend more time in development as you will need to reinstall all your gems.
 I suggest you set a **--name** to your container and reuse it.
 - It uses RVM to manage ruby version, so it's possible to install any ruby version you want.
-- It comes with rails pre installed but you can use any version of rails inside your projects.
+- It comes with rails pre-installed but you can use any version of rails inside your projects.
 - It's based on ubuntu image.

 #  Tags